Japheth J. Omojuwa: Controversies

 Omojuwa was involved in a protracted battle with Arik Air after losing an iPad while on board one of its domestic flights in July 2012.
-This culminated in a breakdown of agreement between the two parties, with him claiming Arik was high-handed and careless while Arik maintained that the matter be settled as quietly as possible.
-Soon, himself and 26 others were banned from flying on Arik Air aircraft in September of that year, a decision that was later rescinded when, about twenty-four hours after the list was released, the airline's website was hacked, with rumours flying around that pro-Omojuwa techies were the perpetrators or that he was personally involved, an allegation he denied.
 In addition, a new iPad was purchased for Omojuwa.

-On 4 March 2017 South African border police authorities held Omojuwa alongside a Nigerian student for several hours.
+On 4 March 2017, South African border police authorities held Omojuwa alongside a Nigerian student for several hours.
 He was released after intervention from Nigerian authorities.
 In a tweet he wrote that "South African border officials are holding me because of my Nigerian passport".

 In February 2016, Omojuwa delved into an intense controversy with Ben Bruce on Twitter when the latter criticized President Buhari for his statement about Nigerians being unwelcome in Britain because of crime.

 Omojuwa's PR firm, Alpha Reach, reportedly hired around forty Nigerian influencers as part of a campaign to promote the release of Alex Saab, a Colombian businessman fighting extradition to the United States on money laundering charges.

-On 14 April 2021 a former Minister of Education, Obiageli Ezekwesili, petitioned Nigeria’s acting Inspector General of Police, Usman Alkali, requesting him to investigate Omojuwa for alleged fraudulent use of her name and identity as a director of his PR firm, Alpha Reach Limited.
-Mrs Ezekwesili’s request followed Omojuwa's claim that she consented before enlisting her as a director of the PR firm, allegedly paid to promote a social media campaign for the release of Venezuelan businessman Alex Saab.
+On 14 April 2021, a former Minister of Education, Obiageli Ezekwesili, petitioned Nigeria's acting Inspector General of Police, Usman Alkali, requesting him to investigate Omojuwa for alleged fraudulent use of her name and identity as a director of his PR firm, Alpha Reach Limited.
+Mrs Ezekwesili's request followed Omojuwa's claim that she consented before enlisting her as a director of the PR firm, allegedly paid to promote a social media campaign for the release of Venezuelan businessman Alex Saab.